Rules of Evidence

 Introduction - National Uniform Evidence Law

 Courts operate by specific rules in regard to the determination of whether evidence presented to them is admissible.
 These rules exist to help ensure fair and reliable outcomes in trials.
 Without rules of evidence, trial decisions would be arbitrary and unpredictable and the rule of law would be difficult to find.
-Lawyers, and investigators working for them, would have strong incentives to act unfairly.
+Lawyers, insurers and investigators working on any matter that could potentially turn up at court, would have strong incentives to act unfairly.
+Instead we have excellent reasons to conduct inquiries according to these rules so that time is not spent gathering evidence that will be ruled inadmissible, so that cases are not mistakenly put forward for trial which will be lost for lack of evidence, and so that all acceptable and pertinent witnesses are sought out.

 When any item of evidence is adduced at trial, the other party can raise an objection to its adduction, arguing that it is inadmissible.
 Such an argument will stand if there is a problem with the source, the manner in which it was obtained, the subject matter, or the manner of its presentation to the court.
 Whether there is such a problem hinges upon specific rules, many of which were developed over centuries.
 The evidence objected to is ruled by the judge to be admissible or inadmissible.
 The party attempting to adduce the evidence can counter with an argument of their own and have the evidence admitted.
 Sometimes the question of admissibility is complex the arguments drawn out: so as to deal properly with a subtle or involved dispute a judge may convene a voir dire – that is, a trial within the trial, focusing solely on the question of the admissibility of evidence.